High School and Middle School Scholarships

 - Student's financial need level (1 being the lowest and 5 being the highest)

-- Guidance counselor's recommendation
+- Guidance educator's recommendation

 2. How to fill out the application form: